 For business format franchises

-In these two different business types, the franchise ROI or the return on your investment is still at work.
+In these two different business types, the ROI or the return on your investment is still at work.
 Once you decide on a specific franchise model you are going to trust your initial investment to, do not forget the other factors that are tied up with the investing elements.
 What are the investing elements?

 On a final note, passive investments depend on the type of franchise you are going to invest in a certain area considering your target market.